Medicinal cannabis - Patient access in South Australia

 One cannabis derivative, cannabidiol (in preparations for therapeutic use where cannabidiol comprises 98 per cent or more of the total cannabinioid content of the preparation) is considered a Schedule 4 drug; the preparation must comply with the Poisons Standard.

-Cannabidiol products are currently unapproved (unregistered) therapeutic goods in Australia and require Commonwealth approval or notification (for example, approval under Special Access Scheme B) to prescribe.
-Supply of Schedule 4 cannabidiol medicines requires a prescription from a medical practitioner, and Commonwealth approval or notification.
+Cannabidiol products are currently unapproved (unregistered) therapeutic goods in Australia, with the exception of Epidyolex® (cannabidiol oral solution), and require Commonwealth approval or notification (for example, approval under Special Access Scheme B) to prescribe.
+Supply of Schedule 4 cannabidiol medicines requires a prescription from a medical practitioner, and Commonwealth approval or notification for unregistered products.

 An authority for purposes of South Australian Controlled Substances legislation is not required to prescribe Schedule 4 cannabidiol medicines.